-We have published a paper at Neuroscience:
+We have published a paper in Neuroscience:

 In this paper, we analyze the effects of cuts on 36 subjects, using electroencephalographic (EEG) techniques.
 We also studied how styles of edition in which cuts are inserted affects viewers' perception.
 Eyeblinks, event-related potentials (ERPs), EEG spectral power and disturbances, and the functional and effective connectivity before and after the cuts were analyzed.